-For subrecipients who request the release of vehicles with remaining life where federal reimbursement may be required, SDDOT will make the determination if a vehicle should be transferred to another subrecipient.
+For subrecipients who request the release of vehicles with remaining life where federal reimbursement may be required, SDDOT will determine if a vehicle should be transferred to another subrecipient.
 The SDDOT staff will determine the current market value of the vehicle and corresponding federal reimbursement amounts and prepare all the necessary written transfer agreements and forward to all parties involved for signatures before the actual physical transfer takes place.
-Release requests forms are located on the SDDOT website.
+Release request forms are located on the SDDOT website.

-https://dot.sd.gov/transportation/public-transit/forms-publications#listItemLink 1542
+https://dot.sd.gov/media/38a0664f/ReleaseRequest.pdf

 SDDOT will identify to the FTA which vehicles have had the federal interest transferred to another subrecipient via an updated transferred vehicle report and this will be submitted annually to FTA via the electronic reporting system by October 31.
-The transferred vehicle report will include the name of the subrecipient the vehicle was transferred to, the name of the subrecipient the vehicle was transferred to, the name of the grant number and funding source the vehicle was originally purchased with useful life, age, miles, purchase price, and history.
+The transferred vehicle report will include the name of the subrecipient the vehicle was transferred to, the name of the subrecipient the vehicle was transferred from, the year, make of the vehicle, vehicle type the grant number and funding source the vehicle was originally purchased with useful life, age, miles, purchase price, and history.

-SDDOT staff will review vehicles that are requested for disposal outside the set criteria on a caseby-case basis.
+SDDOT staff will review vehicles that are requested for disposal outside the set criteria on a case-by-case basis.
 SDDOT staff will review the age of the vehicle, mileage, and physical and mechanical condition to determine whether the vehicle has a market value of less than \$5,000.
 Equipment records will be used to validate federal funding interest.
 Per Circular 5010, Chapter IV section 4.N records must include:

 - A description of the asset;

 - The identification number or serial number;

 - The entity or individual that holds title to the asset;

 - The source of funding (the FAIN number under which it was procured);

 - The acquisition date;

 - The cost of the asset;

 - The percentage of federal participation in the cost;

 - The location;

 - The use and condition;

 - The useful life; and

-• The disposition data, including the date of disposal and sale price, or, where applicable, method used to determine its fair market value.
+- The disposition data, including the date of disposal and sale price, or, where

+applicable, method used to determine its fair market value.